Skip to content

 Related Posts

-• Excuse me, what? news from the stupid
+• Excuse me while my heart f’n bleeds for you. news from the stupid

-• At what point is a country bankrupt? brought to you by the fda
+• Now that’s ironical :) brought to you by the fda

 Comments (2) on “Drop off your unwanted baby here”